 20.2 Water supply

 To provide clean drinking water to the employees and their familiesmany water supply schemes have been taken up.
-Supply of water is done after propertreatment and several RO plants/ Pressure filter plants are also existing in coalfieldsthat cater not just to CIL employees but also to the population in the neighborhood.During summer months in areas facing water scarcity water is also supplied throughtanker
+Supply of water is done after propertreatment and several RO plants/ Pressure filter plants are also existing in coalfieldsthat cater not just to our employees but also to the population in the neighborhood.During summer months in areas facing water scarcity water is also supplied throughtanker